 See your doctor:

-- If you think you have asthma.
+If you think you have asthma.
 If you have frequent coughing or wheezing that lasts more than a few days or any other signs or symptoms of asthma, see your doctor.
-Treating asthma early may prevent long-term lung damage and help keep the condition from worsening over time.
+Treating asthma early may prevent long-term lung damage and help keep the condition from getting worse over time.